Quick Answers to PAC Questions

 Nonconnected PACs must register by filing FEC Form 1 [PDF] (Instructions [PDF]), Statement of Organization within 10 days after raising or spending in excess of $1,000 in connection with federal elections.
 Such PACs should download the Campaign Guide for Nonconnected Committees [PDF] for more information on the laws that apply to them.

 A Super PAC (Independent Expenditure-Only Political Committee) or Hybrid PAC (committee that maintains a non-contribution account) must register by filing FEC Form 1 [PDF] (Instructions [PDF]), Statement of Organization within 10 days after raising or spending in excess of $1,000 in connection with federal elections.
 Under "Type of Committee," the PAC would check box 5(f).
 Additionally, the committee must submit a letter to identify itself as a Super PAC or Hybrid PAC.
 The Commission has approved a template for Super PACs to use, and has provided specific instructions for Hybrid PACs.
-For additional information, consult the Super PAC and Hybrid PAC sections of our Recent Developments in the Law page, as well as our Coordinated Communications and Independent Expenditures brochure.
+For additional information, consult our pages for nonconnected committees, including pages on contributing to Super PACs and Hybrid PACs, coordinated communications and independent expenditures.

 After registering with the FEC, PACs must file regular reports disclosing their receipts and disbursements.
 PACs have the option to file these reports quarterly or monthly, and may change their filing frequency as often as once a year.
 PACs that choose to file quarterly may be required to file certain pre- and post-election reports, depending on their activity.
 Please consult our reporting page for more information.